Eastern Orphean warbler

 It is a summer visitor to our region as part of a discontinuous distribution spreading from the Andriatic coast, the Balkan Peninsula, Turkey, Iraq, Iran, Pakistan, Afghanistan and north to Kazakhstan.
 It winters in the eastern sub-Saharan region, parts of the southern Arabian Peninsula, west to India.

-It is found from sea level (in Europe) to 2,000-3,000m in Asia, in dry/warm areas with tall shrubs or scattered shrubs and trees and in tall Mediterranean shrublands (up to 3m high) and in riparian vegetation (rivers and streams in dry landscapes).
+It is found from sea level (in Europe) to 2,000-3,000m in Asia, in dry/warm areas with tall shrubs or scattered shrubs.

 Interesting Information